Chris MorashVice-Provost/Chief Academic Officer and Professor of Ecumenics at Trinity College Dublin

 Rachael Naughton is the manager of the Naughton Scholarships, a programme established in 2008 to promote the study of engineering, science and technology at third level in Ireland.
 She is also on the board overseeing the Naughton Graduate Student Exchange Program in Science and Engineering which enables students to experience international education at one of Ireland’s leading universities or at the University of Notre Dame, Indiana.
 Rachael qualified as a Solicitor with the Law Society of Ireland and spent a number of years practising as a financial services lawyer.
 She holds a degree in History from Trinity College Dublin and a diploma in legal studies from the Dublin Institute of Technology.

-Rachel MossAsst Professor Dept of History of Art and Architecture at Trinity College Dublin
+Rachel MossHead of Department, History of Art and Architecture at Trinity College Dublin

 Shay Garvey (Chair)Venture Capitalist